Your toddler is 19 months old!

 You're probably amazed at how fast your child is learning and mastering skills.
-And you're seeing his personality in all the new feats he's performing.
-Is he daring or careful?
-It's getting more obvious as his personality shines through.
+And you're seeing their personality in all the new feats they're performing.
+Is your child daring or careful?
+It's getting more obvious as their personality shines through.

 19-Month-Old Weight & Height

 Average 19-month-old baby weight is 23.9 pounds for a girl and 24.6 pounds for a boy, according to the World Health Organization.
 How tall should a 19-month-old be?
 Average height is 32.2 inches for a girl and 32.8 inches for a boy.

 Parents ask, What should my 19-month-old be doing?
 Here are some milestones your 19-month-old may have hit or may be working on: